SBBlaboratory/.github/profile/README.md

 ---

-Developing computational methods and AI models to understand genome, epigenome, and cellular heterogeneity from multi-omics data.
+Analyzing Multi-Omics and Developing computational methods to understand genome, epigenome, and cellular heterogeneity.

 </div>